Aam-Digital/ndb-core/README.md

 1. This project depends on [npm (NodeJS)](https://www.npmjs.org/) to setup its dependencies.
 Please make sure you have npm installed.
 2. `git clone` this repository to get all the code with its configuration and requirements.
 3. `npm install` the dependencies (external libraries and packages)
-4. create a config file `assets/config.json` by copying the default config `assets/config.default.json` that is part of the repository.
-5. `npm run start` to run your local dev server and get started.
+4. `npm run start` to run your local dev server and get started.

 ## Documentation
 Our detailed [Developer Documentation](https://aam-digital.github.io/ndb-core/documentation/additional-documentation/overview.html)